davidzech/SpinnerView/README.md

 Thanks to @andrewroycarter for helping with the Core Graphics code!
 I also copied a lot of your readme stuff!

+Thanks to burtlo for adding more cool fixes, updates, and demos!

 License - MIT
 -------------